GoogleCloudPlatform/accelerated-platforms/use-cases/inferencing/serving/vllm/README.md

 - **GCS** : Follow the [guide](/use-cases/inferencing/serving/vllm/gcsfuse/README.md) to serve a model with vllm using GCSfuse download.

-- **HyperdiskML** : Follow the [guide](/use-cases/inferencing/serving/vllm/hyperdiskML/README.md) to serve a model with vllm using HyperdiskML.
+- **Hyperdisk ML** : Follow the [guide](/use-cases/inferencing/serving/vllm/hyperdisk-ml/README.md) to serve a model with vllm using Hyperdisk ML.